-Voice Broadcasting Messaging, put simply, is the ability to deliver messages using automated voice calls.
+Voice Broadcasting Messaging, also known as Voice Messaging, is the ability to deliver messages using automated voice calls.

 How to use Voice Broadcast Messaging?

 When we think of automated voice calls, we think of machine answering services used by providers or large agencies.
-VBM is about using those same resources but extending their use to proactive communication with customers.
+Voice broadcast messaging is about using those same resources but extending their use to proactive communication with customers.
 VBM can be as flexible and cheap as, say, email, however with the added benefit of accessing the customer more directly.

 Some specific ways in which VBM could be used include: